anssi55/Todo-App/README.md

 In the /Todo-App folder run:
 `npm install`

+### Database configuration file
+In order to database work, you have to make config.json and fill missing information in found in /Todo-App/backend Fill information like in config.example.json file found in /Todo-App/backend

 ## Running the app

 In the /Todo-App/backend folder run:
 `node backend.js`

-### Database configuration file
-In order to database work, you have to fill missing information in config.json found in /Todo-App/backend

 ## Rest-api calls